How to Grow a Landscaping Business Through Acquisitions

 Then the opportunity came to them.

-The owner of a nearby landscaping company—slightly larger at $6.5M—reached out about selling.
+The owner of a nearby landscaping company—slightly larger in revenue—reached out about selling.
 What started as a joke during a stressful snow season quickly turned serious.

 That’s when the real internal question surfaced.